30 ways for simple thrifty living

 #28.
 Keep track of your progress

-Have a monthly finance meeting with your partner to be sure you are still in line with your goals.
+Action Tip: Hold a monthly meeting with your partner or family to celebrate savings milestones and tweak budgeting strategies.
 If you are older, set up a legacy drawer to ensure your family is prepared.